 The Source Files (or SOURCE project) is the definition of the keyboard layout as managed by the Builder.
-It exists in different ways - internal memory structure within the Builder, Text files in the Project SOURCE folder, database records, with translation methods available to manage these.
-Note also that using the utility KBFDUMP, a Data file KBF can be extracted to Source files.
+It exists in different ways - internal memory structure within the Builder, Text files in the Project SOURCE folder,

 Compiler

 The Build-A-Board Text Compiler (BABTC) is used to read and condense the information in the Source Text files into the binary representation.
 This approach is used to ensure the Data component can be in as small a footprint as possible, and the translation from Source to Target usable representation forces design discipline & also provides data validation/verification.